-Why I Decided to Quit My Job To Join the Peace Corps: Part 1
+Why I Decided to Quit My Job To Join the Peace Corps

 You should know, I'm a real sucker for the romance of journalism.
-Its very successes as a public service — educating, exposing and empowering readers — is what got me hooked as a college student working for my school newspaper.
+Its very successes as a public service and ability to empower and educate readers by uncovering truths is what got me hooked as a college student working for my school newspaper.
 You could blame my naivete for still seeing journalism in its glory (a newspaper reporter has actually been ranked as the worst job ever), but for some reason I don't foresee my enthusiasm fading.
 I can resist the cynicism.

 My favorite stories I wrote while working for The Record, New Jersey's second largest daily newspaper, were the ones that I was able to illuminate a slice of life that was unknown to others.